lejeanf/PropertyDrawer/README.md

 Credits:
-Or-Aviram (code found here: https://forum.unity.com/threads/draw-a-field-only-if-a-condition-is-met.448855/) I simply implemented this code in my package registry and tweaked it to my liking.
+Or-Aviram (code found <a href="https://forum.unity.com/threads/draw-a-field-only-if-a-condition-is-met.448855/">here</a>) I simply implemented this code in my package registry and tweaked it to my liking.